bg-write/chatGPT-cheatsheet/README.md

 - Can you give me an HTML question about accessibility? ([Web Dev Simplified](https://www.youtube.com/watch?v=Btc9sRIu2jw))
 - Explain JavaScript like I'm a 5-year-old. ([Fireship](https://www.youtube.com/watch?v=iO1mwxPNP5A))
 - What are the three most important concepts to know in React.js? ([Fireship](https://www.youtube.com/watch?v=iO1mwxPNP5A))

+#### Working In Excel

+- Write an Excel formula to add up values in cells B2 through B10.
+  - Can you explain how this function works? ([Kevin Stratvert](https://www.youtube.com/watch?v=JYtZ2zsdE_s))
+- Write an Excel formula to calculate the profit.
+The revenue is in cell A2 and the cost is in B2. ([Kevin Stratvert](https://www.youtube.com/watch?v=JYtZ2zsdE_s))
+- Write an Excel formula to find "Sugar Cookie" in a table and return the price.
+  - Can I use any other functions? ([Kevin Stratvert](https://www.youtube.com/watch?v=JYtZ2zsdE_s))
+- Write an Excel formula to extract all the text before the @ character in cell A2. ([Kevin Stratvert](https://www.youtube.com/watch?v=JYtZ2zsdE_s))
+- Write an Excel formula to count the number of unique values in a list. ([Kevin Stratvert](https://www.youtube.com/watch?v=JYtZ2zsdE_s))
+- Write an Excel macro to send emails.
+Use the following subject: "Kevin Cookie Company Invoice."
+Use the following text: "You owe the Kevin Cookie Company X." Take the value X from column A. Send it to the email address listed in column B. ([Kevin Stratvert](https://www.youtube.com/watch?v=JYtZ2zsdE_s))

 #### Writing Shell (Linux) Commands